binaryage/terminal-profiles/readme.md

 My initial motivation was to create a place where new TotalTerminal users can find nice-looking profile when starting.
 But more generally this can become a place where community can share their profiles in a cultivated way (e.g. with history).

+# How do I use these profiles?

+1. Download individual .terminal files or clone the repo
+2. In Terminal.app, on Preferences->Settings pane, choose "Import" from the small cog icon under the list

 # How could you add your own profile?

 Note: Please make sure you are using the Lion version of Terminal.app.